GARP FRM Part I 6-Month Study Plan

 Hours: 10 per week.
 Goal: institutional and derivative-product fluency.

 Financial Markets and Products is the biggest topic area at 30%.
-It is also the most institutional knowledge area, the one where working risk professionals can move quickly and pure-finance students feel slower.
-Either way, plan two months for it.
+It is also the most institutional one, the area where working risk professionals move fast and pure-finance students slow down.
+Either way, give it two months.

 What to cover (Month 3 portion)